The Song of Hiawatha: Indian words used

-Inspiration from the Finnish Kalevala
+Inspiration from Kalevala

 The Song of Hiawatha was written in trochaic tetrameter, the same meter as Kalevala, the Finnish epic compiled by Elias Lönnrot from fragments of folk poetry.
 Longfellow had learned some of the Finnish language while spending a summer in Sweden in 1835.
 It is likely that he, 20 years later, had forgotten most of what he had learned of that language and referred to a German translation of the Kalevala by Franz Anton Schiefner.
 Trochee is a rhythm natural to the Finnish language—inasmuch as Finnish words are normally accented on the first syllable—to the same extent that iamb is natural to English.
 Longfellow's use of trochaic tetrameter for his poem has an artificiality that the Kalevala does not have in its own language.

 He was not the first American poet to use the trochaic (or tetrameter) in writing Indian romances.
-Schoolcraft had written a romantic poem, Alhalla, or the Lord of Talladega (1843) in trochaic tetrameter, about which he commented in his preface:
+Schoolcraft had written a romantic poem, Alhalla, or the Lord of Talladega (1843) in trochaic tetrameter, about which he comments in the preface:

 The meter is thought to be not ill adapted to the Indian mode of enunciation.
 Nothing is more characteristic of their harangues and public speeches, than the vehement yet broken and continued strain of utterance, which would be subject to the charge of monotony, were it not varied by the extraordinary compass in the stress of voice, broken by the repetition of high and low accent, and often terminated with an exclamatory vigor, which is sometimes startling.
 It is not the less in accordance with these traits that nearly every initial syllable of the measure chosen is under accent.
 This at least may be affirmed, that it imparts a movement to the narrative, which, at the same time that it obviates languor, favors that repetitious rhythm, or pseudo-parallelism, which so strongly marks their highly compound lexicography.
-Longfellow wrote to his friend Ferdinand Freiligrath (who had introduced him to Finnische Runen in 1842) about the latter's article, "The Measure of Hiawatha" in the prominent London magazine, Athenaeum (December 25, 1855): "Your article ... needs only one paragraph more to make it complete, and that is the statement that parallelism belongs to Indian poetry as well to Finnish ...
+Longfellow writes to his friend Ferdinand Freiligrath (who had introduced him to Finnische Runen in 1842) about Freiligrath's article, "The Measure of Hiawatha" in the prominent London magazine, Athenaeum (December 25, 1855): "Your article ... needs only one paragraph more to make it complete, and that is the statement that parallelism belongs to Indian poetry as well to Finnish ...
 And this is my justification for adapting it in Hiawatha."
 Trochaic is not a correct descriptor for Ojibwe oratory, song, or storytelling, but Schoolcraft was writing long before the study of Native American linguistics had come of age.
 Parallelism is an important part of Ojibwe language artistry.